Call for Papers

-The South African Tax Institute of Tax Professionals, in partnership with Juta and Company (Ltd), is proud to notify interested academics, tax practitioners and stakeholders of its forthcoming new tax journal, The South African Tax Review.
+Juta and Company Pty (Ltd) is proud to notify interested academics, tax practitioners and stakeholders of its forthcoming new tax journal, The South African Tax Review.

 The aim of this bi-annual tax journal is to encourage expert quality insights through innovative research and knowledge sharing.
 The journal will cover significant policy and technical issues emerging in the current South African and regional tax landscape by accepting contributions from multiple disciplines.